Keesal, Young & Logan is committed to diversity and inclusion efforts within the firm, the legal profession and the community.

-The firm’s Diversity Committee is made up of shareholders and administrators involved in the recruiting, hiring, and professional development process to more closely align those initiatives with our objective to attract and retain a diverse spectrum of professionals.
+The firm’s Diversity Committee is made up of shareholders, associates, and administrators involved in the recruiting, hiring, and professional development process to more closely align those initiatives with our objective to attract and retain a diverse spectrum of professionals.

 81% of our lawyers started their legal career at KYL.
 Our commitment to diversity and inclusion is carried out through our efforts to hire diverse attorneys directly from law school through our summer program.
 We are proud to say that our summer associate class was 66% diverse in 2017, 66% diverse in 2018, and 50% diverse in 2019.

 To extend the reach of the firm’s diversity and inclusion efforts, KYL also joined forces with Juniper Networks, NetApp, Walmart, Liberty Mutual, Chronicle (an Alphabet/Google company) and LexCheck in 2019 and is partnering with Southern University Law Center, an HBCU, to found the Community of Legal Interns (CLI).
 CLI is focused on increasing diversity in the legal industry and equipping law students for broader job opportunities through participation in master classes on new and emerging trends.

 Keesal, Young & Logan partners with NAACP Long Beach Branch during our 18th annual Law Day.

 In addition to our work to promote diversity and inclusion inside the firm, we make every effort to extend those efforts outside the firm in the legal profession and in the community.